 Do you have to use a funeral director?At Distinct Cremations, we provide no fuss funerals which are simple to arrange, affordable and delivered with care, dignity and respect.
 Prices start from just £1,199 if you need to arrange a funeral today.

-Compare funeral providersBelow are a selection of reviews from those who have purchased a funeral through Distinct Cremations.
+Below are a selection of reviews from those who followed their instinct with Distinct and chose to buy a funeral with us.